• Skip to primary navigation

 • Fresh Basil flowers or basil leaves to garnish

-• 2 tbsp pine nuts or sunflower seeds toasted optional
+• 2 tablespoon pine nuts or sunflower seeds toasted optional

 Metric - US Imperial